 - Will – a will identifies who you want to be your children’s guardian, receive your assets, and be your executor to oversee the estate plan process.

-- Power of Attorney – Make financial decisions if cannot and pay bills, manage your investments, and make legal decisions.
+- Power of Attorney – Make financial decisions if you cannot pay bills, manage your investments, and make legal decisions.

 - Medical Power of Attorney – Makes medical decisions for you if you are unable.

 - Living Will – Documents your end-of-life preferences

 - Trust – Reduces estate taxes and controls how your assets are distributed as directed.